Raene/prime-numbers/README.md

 1. Get: '/' this is the default route and it always returns the multiplication table of the first ten Prime numbers

 2. Post: '/' this takes in a payload `{primeNumbers: [<primenumbers>] }` it returns the multiplication table based on the payload

+### Frontend

+To run the front end simply open the folder and launch the index.html file there